Charles Cragin

 Cragin also was the first Senate-confirmed chairman of the Board of Veterans' Appeals in the U.S. Department of Veterans' Affairs.

 Education

-He received a Bachelor of Science in Education from the University of Maine in 1967 and a Juris Doctor from the University of Maine School of Law in 1970.
+He received a Bachelor of Science in Education from the University of Maine in 1967, completing his course of study in two and a half years and being inducted into the Phi Kapp Phi Honor Society.
+In 1970 he was awarded his Juris Doctor from the University of Maine School of Law, graduating first in his class.

 Military service

 He enlisted in the United States Navy in 1961 and was on active duty and in the Navy Reserve until his retirement as a Captain in 1998.
+In 2020, Cragin wrote of his experiences as a young Sailor aboard USNS Sergeant Joseph T. Muller (T-AG-171), an electronic intelligence ship, whose mission had previously been classified Top Secret code word UMBRA.

 For his military service he was awarded the Legion of Merit and many other medals.

 Early career

 From 1964 to 1969 he was an announcer and newsman for WIDE Radio, WPOR Radio, and WSCH Radio & TV.
 All based in Biddeford and Portland.
 In 1969 he was a research assistant for Peat, Marwick, Mitchell & Co.

 Legal career

-From 1969 to 1990 he practiced law with Verrill and Dana in Portland.
+Cragin was admitted to practice before the Courts of Maine and the U.S. District Court for the District of Maine in 1970, having ranked first in the 1970 Maine Bar Exam.
+From 1970 to 1990 he practiced law with Verrill and Dana in Portland, Maine.
+In 1974, he was admitted to practice before the Supreme Court of the United States.
+In 1979 he was admitted to practice in the District of Columbia and before the U.S. Tax Court and the U.S. Court of Veterans Appeals.

+While at Verrill Dana, Cragin practiced general litigation and served as general counsel to Maine Medical Association and Maine Hospital Association.
+In his statement before the Senate Committee on Veterans Affairs, Senator William S. Cohen stated "Given his expertise, he was the principal author of much of the health-care legislation adopted by the Maine Legislature during the 1970s".